mattvenn/eagle-circuit-designs/shrimp/README.md

 * Use the net tool (not wire) for linking components.
 * Make sure that the TX of the USB module connects to the RX of the Arduino and vica versa for the RX.

+## Checking the schematic

+Run an Electrical Rule Check (ERC) and read through the errors.
+Some we can ignore but some may flag serious issues.

 # Board Layout

 We'll be mostly following this guide from sparkfun: https://learn.sparkfun.com/tutorials/using-eagle-board-layout

 Move the components around until you've got them all fitted well.
 You want the decoupling capacitor (C3) close to the chip.

+Once you've got the components in the right place, route the wires.

+## Checking the board

+Run a Design Rule Check (DRC) to check your board's OK.
+As before you'll probably get a lot of errors and warnings.
+We need to know which we can ignore and which we have to fix.

-* Optionally use this DRU file from sparkfun: https://dlnmh9ip6v2uc.cloudfront.net/assets/1/e/3/2/0/52054e25757b7f44119e09da.zip
+The default DRC rules are fine, but you can optionally use these DRC rules from sparkfun: https://dlnmh9ip6v2uc.cloudfront.net/assets/1/e/3/2/0/52054e25757b7f44119e09da.zip

+It's also possible to get a DRC ruleset for hand making boards (ensures bigger pads and traces etc).

+# Gerber generation

+Now the board is done, we generate the files that the machines will use to create the board.

-* Use this CAM file from sparkfun: https://dlnmh9ip6v2uc.cloudfront.net/assets/c/1/9/8/2/52056b19757b7f795b2a561c.zip
+Download this CAM file from sparkfun: https://dlnmh9ip6v2uc.cloudfront.net/assets/c/1/9/8/2/52056b19757b7f795b2a561c.zip

+Run the CAM processor and select the spark fun CAM file.
+Click 'process job'and have a look in your project directory for the files.
+These are the most important:

+* GBL Bottom Copper
+* GTL Top Copper

+* GBO Bottom Silkscreen
+* GTO Top Silkscreen

+* GBS Bottom Soldermask
+* GTS Top Soldermask

+* TXT Drill File
+* GML Mill Layer

-* Check your board with a web based 3d viewer: http://mayhewlabs.com/webGerber/
+You can check your board with a web based 3d viewer: http://mayhewlabs.com/webGerber/

+Have a look at the OSHPark guidelines: https://oshpark.com/guidelines

-* Then upload a zip of your gerbers to http://oshpark.com
+Then upload a zip of your gerbers to http://oshpark.com

 ## Things to watch out for

 * OSHPark requires something on all layers (including the bottom silk screen), so put something on there before uploading.

-# Ordering PCBs

-* Good overview of lots of services by @boldport: http://boldport.blogspot.com.es/2014/02/so-you-want-to-manufacture-your-printed.html

 ## OSHPark pricing